originally posted June 13, 2016

 It’s been just over two weeks off my strict diet.
-I guess you could say things are going pretty well besides that ice cream cake.
-Oh and the cucumber salsa with chips.
-The birthday drinks and the rhubarb cake.
-Alright, maybe I overdid it a few times right away.
+I guess you could say things are going pretty well besides that ice cream cake, the cucumber salsa with chips, the birthday drinks and the rhubarb cake.
+Alright, that is not a whole lot of ish.
+I may have overdone it a few times as soon as I was done with my diet.
 It’s hard to have the freedom to eat whatever you want again after strictly eating clean for the last nine weeks.

 Unfortunately, after I ate all that I was looking so forward to, I was kind of disappointed.
 I realized very quickly that nothing tasted as good as fit feels.
-Do you know how the saying “nothing tastes as good as fit feels”?
-Do you believe it?
+Do you know how the saying goes “nothing tastes as good as fit feels”?
 Have you ever been so fit that you just feel fit physically and even mentally?
 I had the feeling and loved it and now I totally believe that quote.

 I have been asked how my eating is going and if I am still counting, weighing and planning.
 Well, the answer is no.

 I haven’t been eating entirely clean, I have been eating cleanish.
 As in almost clean but not totally.
 Clean(ish) as in I am going back to my diet includING carbs and allowing myself some cheats.
 Clean(ish) as in always having chicken and greens ready but not turning down a girls’ night out.

 Honestly, it was hard to live as I did for the last eight weeks.
 I am not sure it’s something I can commit to consistently.
 Actually, I can’t commit to that strict diet at all right now in my life.
 What I can commit to is eating clean during the week and allowing some cheats as needed.
 I really just want to maintain my current body fat and have enough energy to keep training.
 My training has stayed pretty consistent with what I was doing during my diet.